PerfectsEngineering/blog/content/blog/2024-02-26_go-range-over-funcs.md

 }
 ```

-You can read Go's <a href="https://go.dev/wiki/RangefuncExperiment" target="_blank">Wiki about Function Iterators</a> to understand how this works behind the hood.
+You can the Go <a href="https://go.dev/wiki/RangefuncExperiment" target="_blank">Wiki about Function Iterators</a> to understand how this works behind the hood.
 Now, on to my explorations.

 </collapsible>